-- All children are made aware who they can speak to if they are worried about anything through assemblies, posters around school and in the classrooms, and class discussions.
-This includes parents and class teachers and any other trusted adult as well as designated staff for safeguarding or behaviour.
-We will explain the roles of parents and class teachers and any other trusted adult as well as the DSL and DMSs for safeguarding or behaviour. - All parents /carers are informed that our schools have a Child Protection and Safeguarding policy and that we are required to follow Local Safeguarding Children's Board and government guidelines in respect of reporting suspected abuse to the Children's Social Services.
-Parents/carers are made aware of the responsibilities of staff members with regard to Child Protection procedures, (for example by including this information on the website or in letters to parents). - All parents and carers are Pupils and parents will be instructed on online safety procedures (see separate online safety policy). - Information about key aspects of safety will be discussed as part of PSHCE or in assemblies where appropriate or necessary (e.g. NSPCC 'PANTS' 'Underwear Rule' - link in Appendix A) - Information will also be made available about any local and national telephone help lines, e.g. in this policy or on the website (see Appendix A) - In individual cases, parents are notified of the school's concerns at the earliest appropriate opportunity.
+All children are made aware who they can speak to if they are worried about anything through assemblies, posters around school and in the classrooms, and class discussions.
+This includes parents and class teachers and any other trusted adult as well as designated staff

+- for safeguarding or behaviour.
+We will explain the roles of parents and class teachers and any other trusted adult as well as the DSL and DMSs for safeguarding or behaviour. - All parents /carers are informed that our school has a Child Protection and Safeguarding policy and that we are required to follow Local Safeguarding Children's Board and government guidelines in respect of reporting suspected abuse to the Children's Social Services.
+Parents/carers are made aware of the responsibilities of staff members with regard to Child Protection procedures (for example by including this information on the website or in letters to parents). - Our Child Protection and Safeguarding Policy, our Online Safety Policy and the name of our Designated Safeguarding Lead (DSL) and Designated Members of Staff (DMS) will be displayed on our website. - Information about key aspects of safety will be discussed as part of personal, social and health education (PSHE) or in assemblies where appropriate or necessary (e.g. NSPCC 'PANTS' 'Underwear Rule' link in Appendix A). - Information will also be made available about any local and national telephone help lines, e.g. in this policy or on the website (see Appendix A). - In individual cases, parents are notified of the school's concerns at the earliest appropriate opportunity.